 - Effectively and clearly communicates with financial institution personnel to obtain information

-- Effectively and clearly communicates examination findings to financial institution or independent trust institution and to supervisory personnel
+- Effectively and clearly communicates examination findings to financial institution or third-party service provider, and to supervisory personnel

 - Effectively prepares written comments which are accurate, grammatically correct, logically arranged, and factually support any conclusions drawn

-- Effectively conducts meetings with management and the boards of directors of financial institutions and of independent trust companies
+- Effectively conducts meetings with management and the boards of directors of financial institutions and of third-party service providers

 - Effectively coordinates examination planning and execution with other state and federal supervisory authorities as needed

-Participants will be required to provide evidence of the successful completion of a minimum of nine continuing education units (CEU) or sixty-three continuing education hours (CEH) over the three year certification period; at least one CEU or seven CEHs must be completed each year.
+Participants will be required to provide evidence of the successful completion of a minimum of sixty-three (63) continuing education hours (CEHs) over the three year certification period; at least seven (7) CEHs must be completed each year.
 Examples of qualifying programs and activities are listed below.
 Other programs and activities submitted will be considered on a case-by-case basis.

 Courses/Seminars - CSBS and Federally Sponsored